Ywoo/CsPromise/README.md

             the execution context stack contains only platform code' by default.

-for better performance, I did not support delayed 'onFulfilled' or 'onRejected' call.
+for not invoking thread, I did not support delayed 'onFulfilled' or 'onRejected' call.
 If you want delayed call, set Promise.asyncHander_ as true.